anbox-cloud/discourse-docs/howto/port/install-system-app.md

     amc application create .

 Use the `--vm` flag to create the application in a virtual machine.
+If you create the application with a specific image, make sure that it is a virtual machine image.

 After the AMS application is created successfully, the APK is installed as a proper system app.
 It will run as a system app in the Android container when you start it from an instance launched from the newly created application.